textext/textext/README.md

 \end{document}
 ```

-This will be typeset and the result converted to SVG is inserted in your Inkscape document.
+This will be typeset, converted to SVG and inserted into your Inkscape document.

-Your LaTeX code you and the accompanying settings (scale factor and optionally a preamble file) will be stored within the new SVG node in the document.
+Your LaTeX code and the accompanying settings (scale factor and optionally a preamble file) will be stored within the new SVG node in the document.
 This allows you to edit the LaTeX node later by selecting it and running the *Tex Text* extension (which will then show the dialog containing the saved values).

 Any applied color or other styles will be kept when you update the LaTeX node using *Tex Text*.